Milestone-Proposal:JUNET1984

 Historical Significance

-JUNET was built to be used by the Japanese networking community, to be used by Japanese people, and to disseminate information about Japan.
 In 1981, the N1 Network was in operation, connecting the mainframes of Japanese major national universities.
 However, this network only allowed Remote Job Execution (RJE) and file transfers.
 At the time, ARPANET was being deployed mainly in the U.S., but it consisted of a dedicated line that was always connected, making it difficult from a cost standpoint to deploy widely in Japan.
 Therefore, we decided to build JUNET by referring to USENET, which at that time also used an intermittent link using telephone lines.
 In September 1984, a VAX named “kossvax” of Keio University and a VAX named “titcca” of Tokyo Institute of Technology were connected.
 Those two VAXen were connected with a 300 bps modem over a PSTN line and a protocol called UUCP.
-In October 1984, a VAX named “ccut” of the University of Tokyo was added.
+In October 1984, a VAX named “ccut” of the University of Tokyo was added[6].
 With three nodes, the system began to function as a network, which was named JUNET (Japan University Network or Japan UNIX Network).
 Network connections were intermittent links every 30 minutes or hour, and data was exchanged while connected.
+JUNET was built to connect the Japanese community to the network, to promote communication within Japan, and to distribute information about Japanese culture and other subjects to the world.

 Services on JUNET were e-mail and NetNews.
 In particular, NetNews distributed information about Japan not only domestically but also to the world through a newsgroups called fj (From Japan). fj newsgroups distributed not only technical information such as IT and computer science, but also a lot of information about Japanese culture, including anime and manga.
 There were many subscribers all over the world.
-Information exchanged on JUNET is in English and Japanese, and it is also the basis for the international distribution of information in Japanese.
-JUNET established the first mechanisms for exchanging multi-byte (non-alphabetic) E-mail and NetNews messages on the Internet.
+The information exchanged on JUNET was mainly in English and Japanese.
+JUNET also became the basis for international information distribution in Japanese.
+JUNET established the first mechanism for exchanging multi-byte (non-alphabetic) e-mail and NetNews messages over the Internet.

 JUNET has been developed with a strong emphasis on user convenience.
 In particular, it has been designed with the Japanese network community's use in mind.